zainafzal08/sortify/README.md

   - [x] Playlist UI doesn't have enough room on mobile.
 - [x] Make scrolling playlist regions have fade in / out.
 - [x] Trigger auto scroll regions on resize
+- [x] Allow users to read from liked songs.
+- [x] Remove ability to resume a queue, force user to re-setup every time.
+- [x] Add license.
+- [x] Handle limits correctly. playlist fetch is likely to only get the first 50 songs in a playlist.